dougeby/IntuneDocs/intune-classic/deploy-use/create-windows-information-protection-policy-with-intune.md

 -   **Exempt apps:** These apps are exempt from this policy and can access corporate data without restrictions.

+> [!IMPORTANT] Intune recommends adding the Company Portal app to the exempt list to allow the app to properly function.
+To do so, add the following **Store app** to the list of **Exempt apps**:
+>   - Name: Company Portal
+>   - Publisher: CN=Microsoft Corporation, O=Microsoft Corporation, L=Redmond, S=Washington, C=US
+>   - Product Name: Microsoft.CompanyPortal”

 ### Types of apps

 -   **Recommended apps:** a pre-populated list of (mostly Microsoft Office) apps that allow admins easily import into policy.